 - Task requires oral communications ability.

 The Kenosha Police Department recruitment process is managed through the City of Kenosha Human Resources Department.
 The application is completed online through the City of Kenosha's employment website at http://agency.governmentjobs.com/kenoshawi/default.cfm.
 There are no paper applications, and only the online form will be accepted.
-Because the requirements and details of the recruitment may change from time to time, the duties, responsibilities, qualifications, benefits and examination details will be available on the government jobs website while the applications are open.

 If there is no open application process, you can submit a job interest card to be notified when a new process begins.
 Visit https://www.governmentjobs.com/careers/kenoshawi/jobInterestCards/categories and complete the card for "Law Enforcement".
 Once the interest card is submitted, you will be notified via email when a new application process is starting.
 REMEMBER: The job interest card is NOT an application, and you will still need to complete the full application when a new recruitment opens.